-Most importantly, every subsidiary is legally separate from the controlling company.
+Most importantly, every subsidiary is a separate legal entity from the controlling company.

 If a parent company owns 100% of the shares, the subsidiary is ‘wholly owned’.
 In this case, the parent company will be the only shareholder and direct the day-to-day running of business.
 It is not necessary for a company to be ‘wholly owned’ for it to be a subsidiary but it is quite common.